How to draw a mouth and lips

-This tutorial by illustrator Raquel Arellano explains how to draw the mouth & lips.
-Discover various lip structures & your character more personality & style!
+In this step by step, Raquel Arellano explains how to draw a mouth & lips.
+Discover various lip shapes & how to draw in different styles!

-In this tutorial, I will show you the technique that I use to represent mouths and lips.
-I will explain the simplest structures to understand how to draw different shapes and expressions.
-And finally, I will integrate them into a color illustration.
+Let me show you the technique that I use to draw a mouths and lips easily.
+I will explain the simple structures to understand how to draw different shapes and mouth expressions.
+And finally, I will integrate them into a colored character illustration.

-Note that, in addition to this method, there are many other ways to learn how to draw mouths and lips, but I will explain the method that I have considered to be the most appropriate and easy to understand.
+Note that, in addition to this method, there are many other ways to learn how to draw mouths and lips, but I will explain the method that I have considered to be the easy way to draw mouths.

 To make the following illustrations, I have used Clip Studio Paint EX, but any other drawing software can be used.